A new piece of job hopping research came out and dives into some interesting questions like how common is job hopping?

-A new study that delves into retention and job-hopping behaviors was recently released, and the findings provide some interesting insights for jobseekers.
-The 2018 Job-Hopping Report, commissioned by LiveCareer, explores whether observations about rampant job-hopping are accurate; the report also delves into worker engagement in the workplace.
+The findings provide some interesting insights for job seekers.
+The Job-Hopping Report, commissioned by LiveCareer, explores whether observations about rampant job-hopping are accurate; the report also delves into worker engagement in the workplace.

 Employers fear that business will suffer as a result of increased job hopping, so the study set out to determine whether job hopping is a growing problem.
 To do so, LiveCareer conducted a big data analysis of thousands of resumes and job ads across 12 job titles to explore the current state of job hopping and job tenure.

-Among job seekers looking for customer service representative roles, 17 percent of jobseekers listed certificates and licenses on their resume, while 13 percent of sales associates and 29 percent of software developers did the same.
+Among job seekers looking for customer service representative roles, 17 percent of job seekers listed certificates and licenses on their resumes, while 13 percent of sales associates and 29 percent of software developers did the same.
 Software developers were perhaps the biggest surprise on this list since there is a wide range of professional certificate programs available for this type of worker.

 The lesson for job seekers here is that they should carefully research the value of professional certificates and licenses.
 For those in a profession where licensing and/or certification of some kind is a requirement, it is critical that job seekers both obtain and list them on their resumes.
 However, job seekers in other professions might want to weigh the value of these credentials against the cost of acquiring them, since they may not hold weight with employers.